-Our main customer types are Fire and Rescue, Law Enforcement, Construction and other industrial power tool users.
+Our customers include Fire and Rescue, Law Enforcement, Construction and other industrial power tool users.

-We started with designing and building our "armor plates" to ruggedize fire department chainsaws as shown below.
+We started with designing and building our "armor plates" to ruggedize fire department chainsaws.

-We aim to Pro power tool users select the right tools for the job, be safer and more productive by using some of the accesories that we offer.
+We help Pro power tool users select the right tools for the job, be safer and more productive by using some of the accessories that we offer.

-Our Custom Shop is always open for new ideas and developing innovative solutions to everyday challenges that Pro users face on the fireground, construction site, factory or wherever they work.
+Our Custom Shop is always open for new ideas and developing innovative solutions.

-This has given us a wealth of knowledge for many work environments, which we use to consult and advise with our customers and dealers.
+This has given us a wealth of knowledge for many environments., which we use to consult and advise our customers and dealers.

 Contact us today so we can hear about your situation and see if we can help!